camillatung/phd_thesis_markdown/source/08_chapter_3.md

 ## Plane Detection

 Before augmenting the virtual content, the first step of this application is to detect any flat surface, i.e. plane, in the real world.
-ARKit not only detects planes in the real world, but also recognizes many types of real-world surfaces on supported iOS devices that have an A9 or later processor.
-[1] I will utilize this feature in my application, as shown in Figure 3.6.
+ARKit not only detects planes in the real world, but also recognizes many types of real-world surfaces on supported iOS devices that have an A9 or later processor [1].
+I will utilize this feature in my application, as shown in Figure 3.6.

 Related class of this function: